 Douglasville Drug & Alcohol Rehab, Detox & Treatment Resources

-Unfortunately, Douglasville and the surrounding counties also see their share of drug and alcohol abuse.
+Unfortunately, Douglasville and the surrounding counties also see their share of drug and alcohol misuse.
 In the summer of 2017, the Atlanta-Journal Constitution reported that four people in Middle Georgia died from opioid overdoses in one week, while more than 30 others were hospitalized.
-The newspaper also determined that between 2014 and 2015, the number of Georgians dying from drug-related problems rose nearly 8 percent.
+The newspaper also determined that between 2014 and 2015, the number of Georgians dying from drug-related problems rose nearly eight percent.

 If you or a loved one has a problem with drugs or alcohol, know that help is available in Douglas County and throughout the Metro Atlanta area.
-Addiction is a disease just like cancer or heart disease, and it be treated with the right medical attention and compassion.
-This guide can help get you started on the path to recovery.
+Addiction is a disease just like cancer or heart disease, and it should be treated with the right medical attention and compassion.

 Alcohol & Drug Rehab Centers in Douglasville, Georgia

 No two treatment programs are alike.
 Depending on your personal situation, you may benefit from a residential treatment program or an outpatient treatment program.
 Some people in recovery benefit from taking part in a combination of treatment programs.
-Before you begin your search for a Douglasville drug rehab or a Douglasville alcohol rehab center, learn about the different types and what they might mean for your recovery.
+Before you begin your search for a drug or alcohol rehab center, learn about the different types and what they might mean for your recovery.

 Residential treatment programs are the most involved and require the most time and dedication.
-They generally work best for people with severe addictions, because they require you to spend 24 hours a day at the rehab center.
-Patients usually go through a detox period and have access to medical professionals around the clock, as well as both group and individual therapies.
-In addition to traditional therapy, patients in residential or inpatient treatment may have access to programs that teach them how to avoid relapse and cope with life when they return to the real world.
+They generally work best for people with severe addictions because they require you to spend 24 hours a day at the rehab center.
+Patients usually go through a detox period and have access to medical professionals around the clock as well as both group and individual therapies.
+In addition to traditional therapy, patients in residential or inpatient treatment may have access to programs that teach them how to avoid a recurrence of use and cope with life when they return to the real world.
 These may include learning new social skills, stress-management techniques and practices like yoga and meditation.

 Partial hospitalization programs typically allow patients a little more control over their daily schedules but also offer the same therapies as residential treatment programs.
 For example, the patient may attend daily therapy sessions and treatments for a certain number of hours, much like they would go to work or school.
 However, if they live in a safe, stable place, they can typically spend their non-therapy hours at home.